yurina1210/Attack25/README.md

 ## Notification
 - This program has 2 mode (1.
 Default mode, 2.
 Transition mode)
 - Default mode is non-transition mode (line.
-243 - 258 is comment outed in "main.py").
+243 - 258 is commented out in "main.py").
 - If you change to transition mode, cancel line.
 243 - 258 's comment.

 ## Usage